Diving in Bali before your trip on the Adelaar, our selection: Menjangan, Nusa Penida, Tulamben & Padangbai

 Simply hearing the name conjures up visions of a tropical paradise.
 If you are arriving from Europe most likely you will be landing in the Bali airport before your Eastward bound journey to Komodo.
 Although there is so much to see and do, many of our divers opt for a few days of Bali diving before traveling to Komodo.

 Discover Bali’s underwater world as an add-on to your Adelaar Komodo cruise.
 Adelaar’s dive guests like to add a day or two of diving before embarking on their journey eastward to Komodo.
-This also acts as a warm-up dive before your 11 day diving journey ahead.
+This also acts as a warm-up dive before your 11-day diving journey ahead.
 Visit the famous WW2 Liberty shipwreck in Tulamben or hunt for Oceanic Sunfish at Nusa Penida!
-We will be able to arrange day trips for you from your hotel, or perhaps you prefer a 2 day 1 night safari with hotel stay at Menjangan Island.
+We will be able to arrange day trips for you from your hotel, or perhaps you prefer a 2 day 1-night safari with a hotel stay at Menjangan Island.

 Bali diving – Explore Mola Mola & Mantas in South Bali

-The Balinese believe the dry islands of Nusa Penida are haunted, but divers from around the world brave these superstitions and are drawn to the promise of Sunfish in crystal clear waters and current swept reefs.
+The Balinese believe the dry islands of Nusa Penida are haunted, but divers from around the world brave these superstitions and are drawn to the promise of Sunfish in crystal clear waters and the current swept reefs.
 Strong currents and cold waters bring nutrients, which in turn attract these larger pelagic species.
-Many believe the 400 meter deep channel that divides Nusa Penida and Nusa Ceningan are the hiding spots of Mola-molas year round, but they only surface to the shallow parts when the cold currents come from July to October.
+Many believe the 400-meter deep channel that divides Nusa Penida and Nusa Ceningan is the hiding spots of Mola-molas year-round, but they only surface to the shallow parts when the cold currents come from July to October.
 Nusa Penida can often prove to be challenging, so we often recommend divers have their Advanced Open Water certification to join a trip.